- Mailing Address:

-Dr. Elder is currently serving on the 2015-2020 United States Pharmacopeia (USP) Compounding Expert Committee and was also a member of this USP Expert Committee for the 2010-2015 cycle.
+Dr. Elder is currently serving on the 2020-2025 United States Pharmacopeia (USP) Compounding Expert Committee and was also a member of this USP Expert Committee for the 2010-15 & 2015-20 cycles.
 He has made scientific presentations at several national and international pharmaceutical industry meetings.
 He is a member of the Editorial Board for Drug Development and Industrial Pharmacy as well as a reviewer for various prominent journals in the field of pharmaceutical sciences.
 Throughout his career in industry, Dr. Elder was active in the AAPS Visiting Scientist Program for Schools of Pharmacy, having visited fourteen (14) colleges and universities from 1994-2006 (including UW-Madison in 2005).
 Furthermore, he has served as a guest lecturer on various occasions at four additional universities.
-Dr. Elder is a member of the American Association of Pharmaceutical Scientists (AAPS), Sigma Xi (The Scientific Research Honor Society) and a Life Member of the National Eagle Scout Association (NESA).
+Dr. Elder is a member of the American Association of Pharmaceutical Scientists (AAPS), American Pharmacists Association (APhA), American Society for Health-System Pharmacists (ASHP), Sigma Xi (The Scientific Research Honor Society) and a Life Member of the National Eagle Scout Association (NESA).

 Ed serves on the advisory boards for Waisman BioManufacturing and the UW Carbone Cancer Center Drug Development Core.
 He served on the UW Academic Staff Mentoring Committee from 2015-2019 including as co-chair from 2017-2019.